 Through inspiratory muscle strength training, you will be able to become increasingly aware of your breathing, learn how to breathe more efficiently, and control the level of oxygen needed.
-Thereby, strengthen your endurance.
+Thereby, strengthening your endurance.
 Endurance is the ability to continue or last longer during physical activity, which is why it is important for improving performance.
-Regular inspiratory muscle training is effective for improving aerobic- or cardiovascular exercise such as running or cycling, where endurance is especially important.
+Regular inspiratory muscle training is effective for improving aerobic or cardiovascular exercise such as running or cycling, where endurance is especially important.

 How does inspiratory muscle training works?